-- A. Though exceptions normally arise due to program errors detected by the hardware, there are some times when it is useful for the software to be able to create an exception. - B. There are two reasons why this is necessary. - Debuggers make use of a special instruction that causes a signal (caught by the debugger) in order to allow breakpoints to be set in a progam. - e.g. the "stop in main" command you used in an earlier lab caused dbx to replace the first instruction in main with a break instruction (after saving a copy of the real instruction that was there.)
+- A. Though exceptions normally arise due to program errors detected by the hardware, there are some times when it is useful for the software to be able to create an exception - B. There are three reasons why this is necessary. - 1.
+A program may make use of a deliberately-thrown exceptiojn to handle problems occurring in the program (e.g. exceptions used in the Library project in CPS122.) - 2.
+Debuggers make use of a special instruction that causes a signal(caught by the debugger) in order to allow breakpoints to be set in a progam.

+e.g. the "stop in main" command you used in an earlier lab caused dbx to replace the first instruction in main with a break instruction (after saving a copy of the real instruction that was there.)
 A signal handler established by the debugger, in turn, allows dbx to regain control when execution reaches this point.